 Classifying Mill Monitor Panels

-In this application, the health of the air classifier mill is determined based upon monitoring of the inboard and outboard bearings.
+In this application, the health of the air classifier mill is determined based on monitoring of the inboard and outboard bearings.
 Sensors check for bearing temperature, velocity, and acceleration.
 The sensor signals are processed by a corresponding transmitter located in the Mill Monitoring Panel that converts, conditions, and outputs three (3) analog signals per bearing that are wired to the PLC in the PLC/Starter panel.
 The transducers are intrinsically safe and safety barriers are included inside the Mill Monitoring Panel.

 Give us a call today to talk about your business and process objectives and see how Sterling Systems & Controls can provide a custom engineered solution.
 You can reach us by phone at 1-815-625-0852, toll-free in the USA 1-800-257-7214, or by email at firstname.lastname@example.org.